particle-iot/spark-server/doc/raspberryPi.md

-Installing on a Raspberry PI
+Quick Install on a Raspberry PI
 =======================================

+If you're already familiar with the command line, or you are comfortable setting up a new pi SD card, and following a script, here's the quick install guide!

 ```sh